Sloth247/Sloth247/README.md

 ## About Me:

 I'm [Yuko Horita](https://yuko-h.com/), a detail oriented full-stack developer 💻 in WA, United States.
-I am currently a part of Hiring Our Heroes Military Spouse Fellowship Program candidate.
+I am currently a candidate in the Hiring Our Heroes Military Spouse Fellowship Program.

 ## Languages & Tools